andrsem/dev_notebook/lib/programming_fundamentals/oop/principles.md

 Clients should not be forced to depend upon interfaces that they do not use

 - a client should not implement an interface if it doesn't use a method in that interface
-- happens mostly when an interface contains more than one functionality, and the client needs only one functionality and not the other
+- happens mostly when an interface contains more than one functionality, and the client needs only one function and not the other

 The goal of the ISP is to reduce the side effects and frequency of required changes by splitting the software into multiple, independent parts.
 Design an interface based on clients needs

 ### Dependency Inversion Principle

-The goal is to reduce dependencies on concrete class.
+The goal is to reduce dependencies on concrete classes.
 Depend on abstractions

 - entities must depend on abstractions and not on concretions
 - abstractions should not depend upon details